SondreHusevold/VampireRPG2/README.md

 - Red underline disciplines on hover in STR & WEAK in clans
 - Make more links in text so user easily can go around the pages.
 - Check WebKit compatibility
-- Remove all strange ' from the texsts
+- Remove all strange ' from the texts

 ### Larger tasks:
 - Finish "Introduction"
 - Mobile CSS
 - Mobile pictures

+- Remove all strange ' from the texts
+- Dockerfile

+### Larger tasks:
+- Finish "Introduction"
+- Mobile CSS
+- Mobile pictures
+- Create Azure + deploy or use RP4 for deployment.

 ### Ridiculously large task:
 - Rewrite all text to not be direct copy paste from the V20 book.